Medical Ethics and Law

 Some students start the course with a clear idea about what they want to write about - often an ethical issue from within their own practice - but others find and develop particular interests as the course progresses.
 Recent dissertation topics have included:

-- Euthanasia and end of life decision making
+- Sedation at end of life

 - Pregnancy, labour, and consent